 If you don’t know what sort of wall construction you have, you can be guided by when your home was built.
 Pre-1920 homes often have solid walls – these have no cavity and are more expensive to insulate but it can still be done.
 Post 1920, most houses have cavity walls.
 The space between the two walls is ideal for adding insulation.
 Whichever walls you have, you can help cut your heating bill and reduce your carbon footprint.

 Original sash and casement windows can be very draughty.
 Often single-glazed, they do little to keep your home warm and heat is easily lost through the glass.
 Hanging heavy curtains is a great idea in older properties – for windows and doors – but there is another option.
 Window experts, like Ventrolla, can help advise you on whether slim double glazing or secondary glazing is the best option for you.
 Secondary glazing is very effective and can reduce heat loss by up to 65% – as well as cutting noise from outside.

 This article Can Double Glazed Sash Windows Keep Heat Out may also be of use.

 Rattling sashes let the cold air in and warm air out.
-Ventrolla have an innovative draught proofing system that can be installed discreetly into an original sash window.
-The Ventrolla Perimeter Sealing System closes the gap around the sashes, eliminating cold air issues, whilst allowing the sashes to still travel smoothly past each other.
+Ventrolla have an innovative draught-proofing system that can be installed discreetly into an original sash window.
+The Ventrolla Perimeter Sealing System closes the gap around the sashes, eliminating cold air issues, while allowing the sashes to still travel smoothly past each other.

 The ground floor of your home can be a key culprit when it comes to heat loss – so you should focus on these floors.
 But if you have rooms above an unheated garage, you could also be losing warmth here.
 Floor insulation can save you money on your heating bill, as well as cutting draughts and making life more comfortable.
 Why not try a thick rug or carpet with thermal underlay over original floorboards, too?